Russell Plaisance Obituary (2020) - Houma Today

 Larose - Russell "Bosco" Paul Plaisance, 72, a native of Cut Off and resident of Larose passed away on November 27, 2020.

-A visitation will be held at Community Bible Church in Cut Off on December 1st, 2020 from 9:00 am until service time.
-Funeral Services will begin at 11:00 am with procession following to his burial in Holy Rosary Cemetery.
+A visitation will take place at Community Bible Church on Thursday, December 10, 2020 from 9:00 am until service time.
+Funeral Services will begin at 11:00 am with procession following to Holy Rosary Cemetery for his burial.

 Mr. Russell is survived by his wife of 54 years, Charlene Pierce Plaisance, children; Johnny Plaisance (partner Ferman K. Sands), Tricia Steed (husband Tommy), Tommy Jude Plaisance (wife Lorey), grandchildren; Karen Tarride (husband Christopher) Koby Steed, Loren Harrington (husband Sean), Kaitlin Steed, Trey Plaisance, and Tristen Plaisance, great grandchildren; Avoree Noel Steed and Sidney Blair Tarride, and sister; Cheryl Galliano (husband Doug).